The Critical Mean-field Chayes-Machta Dynamics: Proof sketch and techniques

 Moreover, $L_1(X_2) = O(n^{2/3} \on)$, $\mathcal{R}_2(X_2) = O(n^{4/3})$, $\widetilde{\mathcal{R}}_\omega(X_2) = O(n^{4/3}{\on}^{-1/2})$, $I(X_2)=\Omega(n)$, $\hat{N}_k(2,\on) = \Omega({\on}^{3 \cdot 2^{k-1}})$ for all $k \ge 1$ such that $n^{2/3}\on^{-2^{k-1}}\rightarrow \infty$, and similarly for $Y_2$. \end{lemma}

 From the first part of the lemma we obtain two configurations that agree on all of their large components, as desired, while the second part guarantees additional structural properties for the resulting configurations so that the next sub-phase of the coupling can also succeed with the required probability.
+The proof of Lemma~\ref{lemma:critical:q<2:second-step-second} is given in Section~\ref{sec:coup:llt}.

 In the second sub-phase, after the large component are matched, we can design a coupling that activates exactly the same number of vertices from each copy of the chain.
 To analyze this coupling we use a precise estimate on the distribution of the maximum of symmetric random walks over integers (with steps of different sizes).
 We are first required to run the chains coupled for $T=O(\log \on)$ steps, so that certain additional structural properties appear.
 Let $M (X_t)$ and $M(Y_t)$ be the components in the matching $W_t$ that belong to $X_t$ and $Y_t$, respectively, and let $D(X_t)$ and $D(Y_t)$ be the complements of $M (X_t )$ and $M (Y_t)$.
 Let